 The next, number five that you want to understand in terms of group formation: safety.
 We mentioned earlier, who’s in charge of the comfort level of people?
 Go back if you want, and just Google: “Maslow, Hierarchy of Needs.”
 We absolutely start off with, “Am I physically comfortable?
 Do I know where the bathrooms are?
 Do I know what the hours are?”

-Posts Post all that information up.
+Post all that information.
 Make sure the safety is provided visually and then you’re going to find it so much easier.

 6. Pay attention if the group responds together.